surifirstpin/biplus_documentation/docs/SavingReports.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/8d50b81c2f7d831fa967d3e3476fbb5eb6d622f9/images/save_tag.png)

-## Defining Global Filter fields
+## Defining Filter fields

-Filter are used to extrac the specific data you want to view avoiding the
+Filter are used to extract only specific data you want to view. this function is carried out by applying filters to reports.

 - **Filter** global filters added in this section is automatically reflected in the filter section of dashboard reports.

 ![